NationalSecurityAgency/skills-docs/docs/skills-client/js.md

 ::: tip
 This library is also available as a [UMD](https://github.com/umdjs/umd) module so if you are using CommonJS you can use ```require``` statements (or ```import``` statements if you are using a bundler) to import them, or you can use [AMD](https://github.com/amdjs/amdjs-api).
 :::

+This will give you access to
+1. Skills Display - Visualize your website users' skill profile
+1. Skill Event Reporting - Report skill events using Vue.js directives or JS utility
+1. Skills Configuration - Global configuration used by Skills utilities.
 ## Skills Configuration

 <import-content path="/skills-client/common/skillsConfiguration/js/clientConfig.html"/>